EatWithMenu/slate/source/includes/_dsciAPI.md

 **Outputs**

-* List of dictionaries with two key - value pairs; the first key is `"key"` and is mapped to a two element tuple: \[main ingredient name, descriptor\].
-The second key is `"value"` and is mapped to a two element dictionary: `"score"` mapped to the item score of that ingredient and `"n"` mapped to the `confidence index` \(how many times that ingredient has shown up in the input preferences\).
+* List of lists with three items - the first being a 2-length list of `main ingredient name` and `descriptor`, and the second being the float `item score` of that ingredient and the third the integer `confidence index`, or how many times that ingredient has shown up in the input preferences.
     * See the code example on the right for an example.